muffato/muffato/README.md

 #### Topics of interest

-* Reconstruction of protein phylogenetic trees and inference of orthologies
+* :link: Reconstruction of phylogenetic trees and inference of orthologies
-* Reconstruction of ancestral genomes
+* :skull: Reconstruction of ancestral genomes
-* Tree of Life projects
+* :deciduous_tree: Tree of Life projects
-* Whole genome duplications
+* :busts_in_silhouette: Whole genome duplications
-* High-throughput computing
+* :computer: High-throughput computing

 #### Publications